-It’s Australia Day, when we celebrate the first landing of British ships in Australia in 1788.
-It’s a great chance to talk about all the cool animals that live in Australia, like kangaroos, koalas…and wombats.
+It’s Australia Day, a great chance to talk about all the cool animals that live in Australia, like kangaroos, koalas…and wombats.
 So what is a wombat, anyway?
 It’s a marsupial just like kangaroos and koalas, meaning its babies right after birth climb into their mom’s pouch.
 They stay there for weeks or even months to keep growing.
 But wombats “burrow,” meaning they dig long tunnels in the ground, so their pouches face backwards.
 Otherwise their pouches would keep scooping up dirt and filling up, which would not be much fun for the baby wombats.
 After all, hanging out in a dark, boring pouch isn’t so great to begin with.

 Wee ones: Wombats can be sandy-colored, brown, grey or black.
 How many colors is that?